-Careers related to substance abuse and addiction healthcare are among the fastest-growing in the United States.
+Substance abuse and addiction treatment careers are among the fastest-growing in the United States.
 No matter what your skills and interests are, there are opportunities available – from counseling to medical science – in a wide range of workplaces.
 Millions of people in the U.S. struggle with substance abuse: About 2.4 million people abuse prescription drugs each year and many more use illicit drugs, with about 200,000 drug-related fatalities each year.
 This means there will always be a need for caring people willing to help others achieve a drug-free future.

-An addiction counselor, also known as a substance abuse counselor, is someone who specializes in giving advice to people who suffer from chemical dependency – including alcohol addiction, drug abuse, and even eating disorders.
-This kind of counselor does not require a college degree, but will engage in years of on-the-job training with increasing responsibilities.
+An addiction counselor, also known as a substance abuse counselor, is someone who specializes in advising people who suffer from chemical dependency – including alcohol addiction, drug abuse, and even eating disorders.
+This kind of counselor does not require a college degree but will engage in years of on-the-job training with increasing responsibilities.
 The field is growing much faster than average and includes a median salary of just under $40,000.

 - Substance Abuse and Behavior Disorder Counselors